What are Voice Searches and How it Helps You Browse the Web

 Nowadays, when you ask one of these smart assistants a straightforward question or directly command them to perform a search for a keyword, they will display the result on your screen and read it out loud.

-But how are they able to search the internet?
-Well, these smart assistants use search engines for that.
+But how do they search the Internet?
+These smart assistants use search engines.

 How Does Voice Search Work?